carterbs/kanbanize-api/README.md

 ## Kanbanize API
 This is a thin wrapper around the Kanbanize v1 API, written for (now) nodejs.

-I intend to allow the module to be consumed in web contexts as well.
+I intend to allow the module to be consumed in web contexts as well

 ## Todo
 1. Test whether it works in a browser